aws-samples/aws-hpc-recipes/README.md

 ## The recipe library

-All recipes are in the `recipes` folder.
+All recipes are in namespaced directories under the [`recipes`](/recipes/) folder.
 Each recipe has its own documentation that builds on the general documentation provided here.

 ## Contributing